 Chlorophyll's Forgotten History

-According to the late Dr. Bernard Jensen, holistic health pioneer and author of Chlorella, Gem of the Orient, Chlorophyll is the greatest natural tissue cleansing agent known to man.
+According to the late Dr. Bernard Jensen, holistic health pioneer and author of Chlorella, Gem of the Orient, Chlorophyll is man's greatest natural tissue cleansing agent.